ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 normal and why we have a review process, but we should all seek to minimise them.

-Things I think aren’t OK:
+Things I think aren't OK:

 3. SRU team failed to set expectations effectively.
-This is what I’m trying to address here.
+This is what I'm trying to address here.

 4. Failure on the part of the uploader to meet clear SRU policy, and/or anticipate review questions.
-For example: “what’s this non-minimal change here?”
-“I had to do it because X” -> so why didn’t you state X in the SRU documentation in the first place?
+For example: "what's this non-minimal change here?"
+"I had to do it because X" -> so why didn't you state X in the SRU documentation in the first place?

-Feedback from Mark: in the case of repeated occurrences of 4 above, a conversation with the uploader’s manager is appropriate - be kind, not nice.
+Feedback from Mark: in the case of repeated occurrences of 4 above, a conversation with the uploader's manager is appropriate - be kind, not nice.

 -  \* Reproducible test results